info340b-sp24/group07-KyleLoganJamesproject/README.md

 This repository contains code for an interactive information web app, created for the _Client-Side Web Development_ course at the UW iSchool.

-Group Mates Kyle Du, James Parrott,
+Group Mates Kyle Du, James Parrott, Logan Dinh